Fight Stories v03n04 (1930-09.Fiction House)(Darwination vs McCoy).cbr

 And lastly, a sample on staying fit from Jimmy DeForest who trained Jack Dempsey.

-Enjoy the pulp, keep your gaurd up, and those feet moving!
+Enjoy the pulp, keep your guard up, and stay on your toes!
 And lest I forget, thanks to McCoy for the edit work on this issue!
 Some knockout work ;)

 Next time, some magazines from my childhood along with some thoughts on why magazines make for such powerful nostalgia and the importance of preserving this throwaway medium.